 To configure TapNLink with our settings, we will use IoTize Studio and a BLE connection between the PC and TapNLink.
 If your PC is not BLE enabled, there are other choices, refer to IoTize Studio Manual to learn more.

-Select Studio and in the Setting pane select the BLE protocol and click on '...' button to display the list of BLE TapNLinks in order to select your TapNLink Primer as following:
+- Select Studio and in the Setting pane select the BLE protocol and click on '...' button to display the list of BLE TapNLinks in order to select your TapNLink Primer as follows:

 Click Ok to modify the settings according to your specific TapNLink.

 Select CONFIGURATION|Write to Tap command to transfer the configuration to TapNLink.